frctl/fractal-docs/docs/guide/components/configuration-reference.md

 ### default.context

-Global ~@TODOLINK @context-data', 'context data') }} that will be made available to all components when rendering previews, unless overridden in a collection or component configuration file.
+Global [context data](../core-concepts/context-data.html) that will be made available to all components when rendering previews, unless overridden in a collection or component configuration file.

 ```js
 fractal.components.set('default.context', {